Membership Leakage in Label-Only Exposures: Membership Leakage Analysis

 \subsection{Quantitative Analysis}

 We introduce the neighboring $L_p$-radius ball to investigate the membership leakage of ML models.
-This neighboring $L_p$-radius ball, also known as \emph{Robust Radius}, is defined as the $L_p$ robustness of the target model at a data sample, which represents the radius of the largest $L_p$ ball centered at the data sample in which the target model does not change its prediction, as shown in \autoref{fig:attack_schema}.
-Concretely, we investigate the $L_2$ robust radius of the target model $\model$ at a data sample $x$.
-Unfortunately, computing the robust radius of a ML model is a hard problem.\footnote{Weng et al.~\cite{weng2018towards} showed that computing the $L_{1}$ robust radius of ML models is NP-hard.
-Although there is no result for the $L_2$ radius yet, it is likely that computing the $L_2$ robust radius is also NP-hard} Many certification methods are proposed to derive a tight lower bound of $ R(\model;x,y)$ for ML models.
-Here, we also derive a tight lower bound of Robust Radius, namely \emph{Certified Radius}~\cite{ZDHZGRHW20}, which satisfies $0 \leq CR(\model;x,y) \leq R(\model;x,y)$ for any $\model, x$ and its ground truth label $y \in \mathcal{Y} =\{1,2,\cdots,K\}$.
-Note that, we use $f_{\model}$ represents the target model's predicted label in the following.
+This neighboring $L_p$-radius ball, also known as \emph{Robustness Radius}, is defined as the $L_p$ robustness of the target model at a data sample, which represents the radius of the largest $L_p$ ball centered at the data sample in which the target model does not change its prediction, as shown in \autoref{fig:attack_schema}.
+Concretely, we investigate the $L_2$ robustness radius of the target model $\model$ at a data sample $x$.
+Unfortunately, computing the robustness radius of a ML model is a hard problem.
+Researchers have proposed many certification methods to derive a tight lower bound of robustness radius $ R(\model;x,y)$ for ML models.
+Here, we also derive a tight lower bound of robustness radius, namely \emph{Certified Radius}~\cite{ZDHZGRHW20}, which satisfies $0 \leq CR(\model;x,y) \leq R(\model;x,y)$ for any $\model, x$ and its ground truth label $y \in \mathcal{Y} =\{1,2,\cdots,K\}$.
+More details about certified radius can be found in Appendix \autoref{app:CR}.

-\mypara{Randomized Smoothing} In this work, we apply a recent technique, called randomized smoothing, ~\cite{CRK19}, which is scalable to any architectures, to obtain the certified radius of smoothed deep neural networks.
-The key part of randomized smoothing is to use the smoothed version of $\model$, which is denoted by $\smodel$, to make predictions.
-The formulation of $\smodel$ is defined as follows.